Are Treadmill Workout Programs Worth Using? (Answered)

 For new runners these workout programs are great.
 If they encourage people to keep exercising then that's a good thing.
 They can introduce you to the different ways you can use the treadmill like with using different speeds and inclines.
 They may help you choose the type of runs you prefer then you can concentrate on getting better at them yourself.

 As we said above you will out grow them.
 You will find your own routines based on the sort of exercise you want to do, based on the races you want to enter, based on the weight you want to lose.
 We still think they are a good thing and they are worth using.
-Just only for runners and at a certain time in their "exercising career".
+Anything that encourages you to exercise more is a good thing.